roadiz/BaseTheme/README.md

 #### `build/`

-This folder store all build configurations, webpack configuration and gulp tasks.
+This folder stores all build configurations, webpack configuration and gulp tasks.

 ## Features